atsushi2965/Ellie905_Visorum/readme.md

 ## Pre-built Binary

-A pre-built Visorum gui binary is included with the tools inside `1_New_Downloads/`.
+A pre-built Visorum GUI binary/appimage is included with the tools inside `1_New_Downloads/`.

 - Built on Ubuntu 22.04
 - Provided for convenience